Know what mental health services your insurance covers

 Gratitude’s lasting effect

-As an additional benefit, Damoose says that the more we do something, such as practicing gratitude, the more we are conditioning our brain to expect and respond to those behaviors.
+As an additional benefit, Damoose says the more we do something, such as practicing gratitude, the more we are conditioning our brain to expect and respond to those behaviors.
 Practicing daily gratitude teaches us to hone in on what’s helpful to us while tuning out what’s toxic.

 “The more you do this, the better you’ll feel, and you’ll eventually start looking for the good in things without even having to try,” Damoose says.
-“This is a practice that teaches us resilience and will certainly help us to get through whatever crises — big or small — that may come our way.”
+“This is a practice that teaches us resilience and will certainly help us get through whatever crises — big or small — may come our way.”

 Our weekly email brings you the latest health tips, recipes and stories.